 Check the insulation in the garage and weatherstripping around doors that lead from the garage to the backyard or the side of the house.
 Keep water moving in your pipes in frigid weather.
 You can leave faucets trickling overnight when the forecast predicts freezing temperatures.

 Service your water heater and turn it up a bit (but not to scalding temperatures) to ensure hot water is flowing on demand in the house.
 Keep your heat turned up to at least 55 degrees to ensure warm air is circulating around your home.

 How To Prevent Freezing Sewer Pipes Outside the House

-The easiest way to prevent freezing sewer pipes outside the house is to make sure the sewer line and traps are buried below the frost line.
+The easiest way to prevent frozen sewer pipes outside the house is to make sure the sewer line and traps are buried below the frost line.
 In New York City, that’s three feet.
 If you don’t know where your sewer line is located or how deeply it is buried, contact a licensed professional plumber to find out.

 Sometimes a drain trap near the house isn’t buried deeply enough, or is in an unheated garage, exposed to cold air.
 Drain traps also are at risk if clogged gutters allow ice to form and drip cold water into a drain connected to a sewer.
 This can freeze the water in the trap and cause a blockage that can damage the pipes.